GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/07_joints.md

 Rotation around the X axis cannot be limited using this joint type and is always free.

-### Spring {#joints_b_c_b}
+### Spring
-**LimitConeRange** also contains a @ref bs::LimitConeRange::restitution "LimitConeRange::restitution" parameter, which has the same meaning as in **PhysicsMaterial**.
+**LimitConeRange** also contains a @bs::LimitConeRange::restitution parameter, which has the same meaning as in **PhysicsMaterial**.
 If restitution is zero the body will just stop when it reaches the limit.
 If it is non-zero the object will bounce instead.

-You can also specify as **Spring** parameter as @ref bs::LimitConeRange::spring "LimitConeRange::spring", which controls how is the body pulled back after the limit has been breached.
+You can also specify as **Spring** parameter as @bs::LimitConeRange::spring, which controls how is the body pulled back after the limit has been breached.
 Its values have the same meaning as we described earlier.

-Finally, you can specify a contact distance parameter as @ref bs::LimitConeRange::contactDist "LimitConeRange::contactDist", which ensures springs have enough time to activate before the body goes past the valid range.
+Finally, you can specify a contact distance parameter as @bs::LimitConeRange::contactDist, which ensures springs have enough time to activate before the body goes past the valid range.
 This is similar to the tolerance value we talked about regarding distance joints.

 ~~~~~~~~~~~~~{.cpp}
 // A limit representing a 90 degree cone, with a soft limit